Skip to main content

 Include data migration mappings during merge

-When merging a source branch into a target branch, the mappings from the source branch, along with all the intermediate mappings up to the current state of the source branch, will be combined and applied to the new model version created in the target branch after the merge.
+When merging a source branch into the origin and/or vice versa, the mappings from the source branch, along with all the intermediate mappings up to the current state of the source branch, will be combined and applied to the new model version created in the origin after the merge.

 Here is how it works:

-• When merging an origin branch (like DEVELOP) into a target branch (like FEATURE), any mappings made in the origin branch since creating the target will also apply to the target branch.
+• When merging a source branch (like DEVELOP) into a target branch (like FEATURE), any mappings made in the source branch since creating the target branch will also apply to the target branch.

-• When merging a branch (like FEATURE) back into its origin (like DEVELOP), any mappings made in the branch since it branched from the origin will also apply to the origin branch.
+• When merging a source branch (like FEATURE) back into its origin (like DEVELOP), any mappings made in the source branch since it branched from the origin will also apply to the origin branch.

-This ensures that the mappings done in the branch will be re-applied when configuring an upgrade in the origin and vice versa.
+This ensures that the mappings done in the source branch will be re-applied when configuring an upgrade in the target branch and vice versa.

 note